-Well, I read something recently – in People Style Watch, of all places – that gave me a welcome jolt of new perspective on the world of belting.
+Well, recently I read something – in People Style Watch, of all places – that gave me a welcome jolt of new perspective on the world of belting.
 Something I should’ve realized long ago, but never quite did:

 It’s all about the torso.

-Maybe you read this and thought, “Uh DUH,” but I’m telling you, I had never thought in those terms.
+Maybe you read this and thought, “Uh DUH,” but I’m telling you, I had never conceptualized belting in those terms.
 I knew belts could create balance, shift focus, break the body up in a million ways … but the belt-torso link is new to me.
 Here are the main things I learned from the article:

 A skinny belt can make a short torso look longer